dprojects/getDimensions/Docs/README.md

 **Note:**

-* Eeach row represents `constraints name` description.
+* Each row represents `constraints name` description.
 * The `Length` dimension is the `Length` dimension for `Sketch > Pad` option.
 * This type of report can exceed a single TechDraw page.
 To export this type of report just see the [Report - export](#report---export) section.